-Facing a critical fourth-and-1 situation in the final moments of its game against Pittsburgh on Saturday, second-ranked Clemson’s offense went back to what had worked all season to that point.
+Facing a critical short-yardage situation in the final moments of its game against Pittsburgh on Saturday, second-ranked Clemson’s offense turned to what had worked all season to that point.

-So, Pittsburgh took over at its own 35-yard line with 58 seconds left.
+Pittsburgh then took over at its own 35-yard line with 58 seconds remaining.
 Six plays later, Pittsburgh kicker Chris Blewitt booted a 48-yard field goal in the waning seconds, lifting the Panthers to 43-42 upset win on the road.

 “We talked about it on third down.
 If we didn’t get it, we could have punted it and pinned them deep, but we’ve lived the vat all year and made some big plays,” Clemson head coach Dabo Swinney said of his decision to go for it on fourth down.
 “But we didn’t get it done, so that’s on me.
 Simple as that.
 We had plenty of opportunities to win the game and didn’t do it.”

 Earlier in the game, Clemson lined up in the jumbo formation on fourth and goal from the 1-yard line, and Gallman plowed ahead behind Wilkins and Lawrence for a touchdown that tied the game at 14-14.

 And two weeks before that in overtime against N.C.
-State, Clemson successfully converted an essential fourth down out of the jumbo package with a C.J.
-Fuller run up the middle that led to Watson’s game-winning touchdown pass.
+State, Clemson successfully converted an essential fourth down out of the jumbo package on a run by C.J.
+Fuller up the middle, which led to Watson’s game-winning touchdown pass.

 “We did some of the stuff that we’ve done all year.
 That heavy set we were in, I think we were five-for-five all year up until that point of getting what we needed,” Clemson co-offensive coordinator Jeff Scott said.
 “Have to give them credit.
 They were ready.
 Earlier in the game, we went with the downhill run, so we tried to set it up and go outside, and they made the play and we didn’t.”